 PUBLIC RELATIONS

-All general releases about the convention and about the IFBPW program are made by the state Networking chair who is responsible for handling news releases at convention, at the direction of the executive committee.
+All general releases about the convention and about the IFBWC program are made by the state Networking chair who is responsible for handling news releases at convention, at the direction of the executive committee.

 The state president and state convention chair shall provide the state Networking chair with information on the outline and details of the convention program as early as possible.

-The specific duty of the chair is preparation of a PR Plan for submission to the executive committee for approval and should include the following::
+The specific duty of the chair is preparation of a PR Plan for submission to the executive committee for approval and should include the following:

 Names of Contacts for press, television, and radio stations in the city where state convention will be held and who is to contact them to provides convention dates, place, and names of interesting personalities;